 Trandes Corporation, Lanham, Maryland, is being awarded a potential value $51,186,607 indefinite-delivery/indefinite-quantity, cost-plus-fixed-fee contract to provide various Defense Department systems commands technical and engineering services support for a variety of airspace systems; command, control, communications, computers, intelligence, surveillance and reconnaissance systems; Marine air traffic control and landing/air traffic control and landing and mobile fixed/tactical fixed systems.
 Space and Naval Warfare Systems Center Pacific is the contracting activity.

-Boeing Satellite Systems Incorporated, El Segundo, California, is being awarded an almost $9 million fixed-price contract modification to retrofit the Block II space vehicles with radio frequency bypass out-of-band cascading filter solutions.
+Boeing Satellite Systems, El Segundo, California, is being awarded a $296,137,332 firm-fixed-price, contract for modification of the Wideband Global SATCOM (WGS) Block II follow-on.
+The contract exercises the option to produce, process, launch, and activate on-orbit Satellite Vehicle Eight as previously negotiated.
 Space and Missile Systems Center, El Segundo, California, is the contracting activity.

 Raytheon Company, Integrated Defense Systems, Tewksbury, Massachusetts, is being awarded a not-to-exceed $254 million letter contract modification for development, test, and delivery of DDG 1000 total ship computing environment software for the Self Defense Test Ship, post-delivery availability, post-shakedown availability, SPY-3 volume search software and firmware development, as well as software maintenance in support of the Zumwalt-class destroyer program.
 The Naval Sea Systems Command, Washington, D.C., is the contracting activity.